 7. Take small steps: The grander (and potentially more unrealistic) your expectations, the more disappointment you’ll feel when they aren’t met.
 Consider a few things when it comes to your content marketing expectations.
 For example, how big or small is your content marketing team?
 How big is your budget?
 How many tools are you using to analyze and track performance?
 If you’re unsure where to start, I suggest setting small, digestible goals and working your way up.

 8. This is a tricky one: I get that you’re looking for results right away (for some who are reporting to a higher-up, this could be right right away).
 Just like you can’t rush good food, you can’t rush good content.
 You need to be patient to get an accurate gauge of content performance.
 This is why it’s not uncommon for companies to wait upwards of six months to see if their targeted keywords are registering.
 Sometimes, it’s not even about the content but rather how the content is being distributed.
 Maybe you’re not properly indexing or linking between assets.
-There is so much to consider (more on that here).
-Give your content the time it needs to fully cook.
+There is so much to consider; give your content the time it needs to fully cook.